When are League Games?

 How do Friendly Games (“Friendlies”) work?

 Friendly games are additional games that are separate from the regular league games during the season.
 While league games are typically on Sundays, Friendlies typically happen on Saturdays or in lieu of practice.
 Coaches or team managers coordinate directly with other teams for Friendlies.
+Please confirm with Katie VerLee field space and ref availability, if hosting a friendly on home fields.
 Coaches are responsible for paying half of referee fees and will be reimbursed by FYSA for up to three Friendlies.

 How do I get reimbursed for Friendly Games?